tony-oliver/mdview/README.md

 Finally, I got around to developing such a tool: this program, `mdview`.

-This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having used only `gtkmm-3` on my previoius C++ GUI-based projects.
-It also gave me a good look at how `inotify` monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual style adopted by GitHub and by markdown editors.
+This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4` (having used only `gtkmm-3` on my previoius C++ GUI-based projects).
+It also gave me a good look at how `inotify` monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual styles adopted by GitHub and by markdown editors.

 ## Packaging